ReString Scorecards Explained

 This determines if the ball goes where you intended upon contact.

-Sync leads with a control rating of 9, making it perfect for players who want pin-point accuracy.
+Sync leads with a control rating of 10, making it perfect for players who want precision.

 Snapback refers to how quickly strings return to place after hitting the ball.
 Good snapback enhances spin potential.